OliverCulleyDeLange/grvmkr/README.md

 - ✅ Saving progress automatically so you don't lose everything if you refresh the page

 ### Coming soon (maybe)
+- Mute / Solo instruments
+- Mobile friendly select copy and paste
+- Duplicate grid
+- Configurable instruments per grid / groove
 - Add copy / paste to context menu
 - Add available hits to context menu
-- Make cell tools staticly positioned
+- Make cell tools staticly positioned on mobile and maybe on desktop
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument